 For the initial few days after giving birth, your breasts will produce colostrum or “pre-milk.”
 After three to four days, you may notice that your breasts are firmer, a sign that breast milk is in the process of being produced and will come in shortly.
 Keep in mind that all bodies are different.
 Some mothers may have milk that is quickly produced while others take longer.
 If you are concerned that your breast milk is taking too long to come in, consult with your doctor or a lactation specialist.

 Breastfeeding will take some getting used to.
 In the beginning, your breasts may feel sore and tender, but there are positions and techniques you can learn that help your baby latch on correctly while minimizing pain.
 New mothers may experience a few seconds of initial latch-on pain, but if latched correctly, the pain should subside as the baby feeds.
 If you have significant pain, try repositioning and re-latching your baby.
-If the pain still does not decrease, talk with a nursing consultant or doctor to make sure there aren't any other factors, like infection, that may be causing the pain.
+If the pain still does not decrease, talk with a lactation consultant or doctor to make sure there aren't any other factors, like infection, that may be causing the pain.

 Your baby will often give hunger cues when he or she is ready to nurse.
 Hunger cues can include seeking or rooting (looking for or moving their mouth towards the breast or milk source), moving their heads side to side, opening their mouths, and crying (note: crying is a late hunger cue.
 Your newborn will give you other cues to signal he/she is hungry, but if they go unnoticed, your baby may start to cry.)